jon-ruckwood/hal-feed-server/README.md

 # Customized links for feed entries.
 Links can optionally include named parameters that
 # refer to attributes of the resource.
-# NOTE: Any 'self' relation link configured here will override the default
+# Note that any 'self' link relation configured will override the default
 # generated 'self' link.
 feedEntryLinks:
     - link: